 On the other hand, analysing the funding received from the Industrial Automation sector, we come to the same conclusion as before: the sector is in full growth.
 The fact that in the last 5 years the amount raised through the different funding rounds has increased by 800% is a good indication of growth.
 It is worth noting that not only the amount raised has grown, but also the number of rounds, indicating that the sector is not stagnating in maturity but is still young.
 It is worth highlighting 2018 and the current 2021, years in which the most money has been raised.

-In terms of acquisitions in the Industrial Automation market, the trend is fairly stable.
-The number of acquisitions by companies in the sector is around 40 operations per year, with an average and median acquisition price of $50 million, with 2019 being a special year, thanks to the acquisitions of Milacron, which acquired Hillenbrand for $2 billion, IMA Group, which bought Atop for €380 million, and Kaman Coroporation, which acquired Bal Seal Engineering for $330 million.
+As for the acquisitions made in the Industrial Automation market shows a fairly stable trend.
+The number of acquisitions by companies in the sector is around 40 deals per year, with an average and median acquisition price of $50 million, with 2019 being a special year, thanks to the acquisitions of Milacron, which acquired Hillenbrand for $2 billion, IMA Group, which bought Atop for €380 million, and Kaman Coroporation, which acquired Bal Seal Engineering for $330 million.
 All of these transactions are not very common in the sector given their high price.

 Finally, the table below shows the most recent IPOs.
 Only a few companies have been listed on the stock exchange, a total of 128, and in the last 20 years only 6 companies have made an IPO.